The Bird and the Toad

 A Baby Bird Desired to Swim and Catch a Toad for Dinner

-Alongside a pond in a faraway land stood a tall banana tree, in the millpond lived many toads.
-They swam back and forth, eating banana leaves and rested on the smooth stones.
-Hungry birds ran to the pond to bath and catch a bit of sun by the crystal waters.
+Alongside a pond in a faraway land stood a tall banana tree that towered over a bird of paradise patc .
+In the millpond lived many daring toads.
+The toads would swim back and forth eating all the banana leaves they could muster.
+They would also rest on smooth stones to catch the reflection of the lovely pink flower patches in the water.
+Hungry birds would run to the pond to bathe in the sparking crystal waters.

 One baby bird was hungrier than all the rest.
-He could not eat enough bananas and longed to savor a toasty toad.
+He could not eat enough bananas leaves and longed to savor a toasty toad.
 The young bird watched the colorful toads for a lengthy time.

 Then he said to his mom: “I’d like to swim in the pond and catch a toad for dinner.”

 “How could you eat a toad?
 You don’t even know how to swim and the water is deep.”

-“I may not know how to swim; except, I am smarter than these silly toads.
+“I may not know how to swim; but, I am smarter than these silly toads.
 All they do every day is spin back and forth and nothing else.”

 For days the small bird ran to the pond to study the toads.
 He sat and keenly watched them as he pondered how to catch one without diving into the water.

 The Hungry Bird Picked a Little Toad

-Then he noticed one toad that was slower than all the others.
-For some reason, this little toad would swim with his tiny arms and not use his legs.
+The baby bird noticed one toad was slower than all the rest.
+One reason or another the little toad would swim with his tiny arms and not use his legs.
 At times, he’d rest on a banana leaf to catch his breath.
-“This is the one I want, he said to his mom.”
+“This is the one I want the baby bird said to his mom.”

 “Well, go for it, she said; however, I guarantee it’s not going to be as simple as you think.